CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 composeᵉ A B C g f = {!!}
 ```

-You may be able to fill this in immediately, but try the following.
+You may be able to fill this in immediately, but for some more Agda
-Place your cursor in the goal and type `C-c C-,`.
-Agda will show you
+practice try the following.
+Place your cursor in the goal and type
-the type of the goal, in this case `A → C`, and all of the variables
+`C-c C-,`.
+Agda will show you the type of the goal, in this case `A →
-you have available to construct it.
-Because the type of a goal is a
+C`, and all of the variables you have available to construct it.
+Because the type of a goal is a function, Agda knows that a `λ`
-function, Agda knows that a `λ` expression can go here.
-Type `C-c C-r`
+expression can go here.
+Type `C-c C-r` to "refine" the goal; this will
-to "refine" the goal; this will automatically insert a `λ`:
+automatically insert a `λ`:

     composeᵉ A B C g f = λ x → {!!}